os-observability/konflux-opentelemetry/README.md

 ## Test locally

-Images can be found at https://quay.io/organization/redhat-user-workloads (search for `rhosdt-tenant/otel`).
+Images can be found at https://quay.io/organization/redhat-user-workloads (search for `rhosdt-tenant/otel` or  `rhosdt-tenant/tempo`).

 ### Deploy Image Digest Mirror Set